DSAV-Dodeka/backend/README.md

 ##### Production
 * First, build a Python environment with the dependencies installed by running: `docker build --tag dodeka/server-deps .` while in the /server/build-server-deps folder.
 * Next, build the project itself by running `docker build --tag dodeka/server .` in the main /server directory.
+* If you did not yet build the Redis server, first build the Redis server by running `./build.sh` in the /server/redis folder.
 * Be sure you have the database running with the `dodeka` network turned on, after which you can run `./deploy.sh` in /server/deployment.
-It works similar to the database.
+It works similar to the database and can be shut down using `./down.sh`.

 ### Migrations